r-neuschulz/FOM-Business-Analytics/README.md

 1. Visit [OpenWeatherMap API Keys](https://home.openweathermap.org/api_keys)
 2. Create an account or sign in
 3. Generate a new API key
-4. Add the API key to the `.env` file in the project root

 ### Setup Instructions